burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The original C specification says that the actual directory in which the compiled source file is located is used to look for a user-defined *include file*.

-But nowadays, an enumeration order of include paths varies between compiler toolchains, so you may figure it out for a particular toolchain by experimenting with it or from its documentation.
+But nowadays, the order of include paths varies between compiler toolchains, so you may figure it out for a particular toolchain by experimenting with it or from its documentation.

 ## Include Files Naming